Daniel Hendler

-Daniel Hendler (born 3 January 1976) is a Uruguayan film, television, and theatre actor who works mainly in the cinema of Argentina, where he lives.
+Daniel Hendler (born 3 January 1976) is a Uruguayan film, television, and theatre actor and director.
 He is known for his starring roles in films such as Bottom of the Sea, Family Law, The Paranoids, Phase 7 and award-winning Lost Embrace by director Daniel Burman, with whom he worked many times.
 Working on both sides of the Río de la Plata, Hendler achieved international recognition due to his awards as an actor.
 In 2004, he won the Silver Bear for Best Actor at the Berlin Film Festival for his performance in Lost Embrace.
 He made his debut as screenwriter and director with the film Norberto's Deadline in 2010.
 Hendler is part of the generation of actors who revitalized the Uruguayan cinema with films like 25 Watts, and is one of the regular actors of the so-called New Argentine Cinema.